RobinLiu69/AfternoonBrainstorming/README.en.md

 - **Square (TANK) - 9/1 - Small Cross** / After the enemy moves, they lose 2 health points.
 > [!IMPORTANT]
 > This faction's units are not affected by paralysis immunity effects.
-- **Assassin (ASS) - 2/3 - Diagonal Cross** / After a kill, draws a number of cards based on the difference between the enemy and player field piles, with a maximum of 2 cards per kill.
+- **Assassin (ASS) - 2/3 - Diagonal Cross** / After a kill, draws a number of cards based on the difference between the enemy and (player field piles + 3).
 - **Trapezoid (HF) - 8/1 - Nine Grid** / At the start of the player's turn, calculates all the enemy units in its attack range (excluding neutral units), and add an attack opportunity for every 3 enemies.

 # Endgame Summary Screen